SaintDK/OpenCV_Java_Bot/README.md

 2. take control of a ship called Ventura
 3. reduce the window to the smallest possible
 4. place mining guns on F1 and F2
+5. open Mining hold
-5. while in the dock, run MinerTest2.java
+6. while in the dock, run MinerTest2.java

 6. click to star on https://github.com/SaintDK/OpenCV_Java_Bot